 Fees in Lieu of Open Space

-Where dedication of land as open space will not meet the purposes of this section, the Commission may request the subdivider pay a fee to the Town in lieu of the requirement to provide open space.
+Where dedication of land as open space cannot satisfy the open space requirements, the Commission may request the subdivider shall pay a fee to the Town in lieu of the requirement to provide open space.
 If payment of such a fee is proposed by the subdivider, the Commission may refuse such fee if it determines, in its sole discretion, that there are acceptable areas on the subdivision which merit preservation by one of the methods set forth in these Regulations.

 The open space payment shall be placed in a fund established by the Town to be used for the purpose of preserving land for open space, recreational, or agricultural purposes, including easements or purchases of development rights.